-The focus of the Board has been to direct members funds in a manner that will enhance member experiences at the Club, with a particular focus on reducing wait times at the bistro and at the bar.
+The focus of the Board has been to direct members funds in a manner that will enhance member experiences at the club, with a particular focus on reducing wait times at the bistro and at the bar.
 Investments have been made in kitchen hardware, the cool room and bar infrastructure to reduce wait times in peak periods.
-Surpluses from Club operations fund community organisations, Club capital expenditure and member experiences.
-The Board is also looking at ways to diversify the revenue streams of the Club to ensure the Club's long-term viability.
+The club has invested in two new TV walls and a roof full of Solar panels to offset energy expenses.
+Surpluses from club operations fund community organisations, club capital expenditure and member experiences.
+The board is also looking at ways to diversify the revenue streams of the club to ensure the club's long-term viability.